Here's what you need to know about your Grinder Pump!

 Your grinder pump plays an important role in the sanitation of your home or business.
-If you want to protect it, you need to be careful what you put down the drain.
-Items such as diapers, sanitary pads, baby wipes, and cotton balls can clog the pump and cause it to be ineffective.
+However, if you want to protect it, you need to be careful what you put down the drain.
+Items that can clog the pumps and cause them to be ineffective are:

 If your grinder pump is acting up, GC Plumbing is here to help.
 You can count on us for high-quality workmanship and outstanding customer service.